 It's becoming increasingly likely that you'll find something that isn't a medallion or orb as more and more people join in the fun of leaving gifts, but finding anything gets to be pretty thrilling.

 If you do find more than one thing, it's also fun to rehide items you find.
 Or if you want to join in, hide your own items of choice for other searchers to look for.

 How can I find a piece of glass?

 It’s also useful to check online before you head out.
-Searchers like to post pictures of what they’ve found in the comment sections on sites like Exit133 and other local blogs, or on social media (check for #monkeyshines).
+Searchers like to post pictures of what they’ve found in the comment sections on local blogs, or on social media (check for #monkeyshines).
 This is a great way to get up-to-date ideas on which parts of town to head out to.
-If someone found a piece in a location, chances are other pieces are nearby!
+If someone found a piece in a location, chances are other pieces are nearby.